mpv-player/mpv/DOCS/man/lua.rst

         in the console.

     ``complete``
-        A callback invoked when the user presses TAB.
+        A callback invoked when the user edits the text or moves the cursor.
 The first argument is the text before the cursor.
-The callback should return a table of the string candidate completion values and the 1-based cursor position from which the completion starts. console.lua will filter the suggestions beginning with the the text between this position and the cursor, sort them alphabetically, insert their longest common prefix, and show them when there are multiple ones.
+The callback should return a table of the string candidate completion values and the 1-based cursor position from which the completion starts. console will show the completions that fuzzily match the text between this position and the cursor and allow selecting them.

     ``closed``
         A callback invoked when the console is hidden, either because